harshap0202/devops-training/day-16/README.md

 ### Task Execution:
  - Execute commands to check disk usage across all managed nodes.

  ```bash
 ansible -i inventory worker-node -m command -a "df -h"
  ```
 ![alt text](<img/Screenshot from 2024-07-30 16-16-39.png>)

  - Restart a specific service on all managed nodes.

 ```bash
 ansible -i inventory worker-node -m service -a "name=nginx state=restarted" -b
 ```
 ![alt text](<img/Screenshot from 2024-07-30 16-17-26.png>)

  - Update all packages on a subset of managed nodes.

 ```bash
 ansible -i inventory worker-node -b -m apt -a "update_cache=yes"
 ```
 ![alt text](<img/Screenshot from 2024-07-30 16-35-35.png>)

-### Command Scripts:
- - Create a script or documentation for each task, detailing the ad-hoc command used and its output.

-### Documentation:
- - Provide a comprehensive guide on using Ansible ad-hoc commands.
- - Include examples of common administrative tasks that can be performed with ad-hoc commands.

 ---
 # Project 3: Working with Ansible Inventories